 Let's see the good examples of what functionality can be integrated into a multi-page website with the help of modern technologies.
 Here are two multi-page application examples.

 In addition to that, a back-end and a front-end are separated and they don’t interfere in each other’s concerns.
-Such an approach of developing allows you to apply the latest and the most sensible patterns of developing websites and gain many profits in a long term.
+Such an approach of development allows you to apply the latest and the most sensible patterns of developing websites and gain many profits in the long term.